jansdhillon/landscape-demo/README.md

 gpg --armor --export-secret-keys "<KEY-ID>" > private.asc
 ```

-Then, put the full or relative path of the GPG private key as the value for `path_to_gpg_private_key` in `terraform.tfvars.example`.
+Then, put the full or relative path of the GPG private key as the value for `path_to_gpg_private_key` in [`terraform.tfvars.example`](./terraform.tfvars.example#L17).

 > [!NOTE]
-> You can also set other configuration options in that file, such as the details of the Landscape Server deployment and the Landscape Client instances.
-The corresponding types and descriptions can also be found in [variables.tf](./variables.tf).
+> You can also set other configuration options in [`terraform.tfvars.example`](./terraform.tfvars.example), such as the details of the Landscape Server deployment and the Landscape Client instances.
+The corresponding types and descriptions can also be found in [`variables.tf`](./variables.tf).

 ### Using a custom domain